Skip to content

 While you already know what a proofreader does, learning what such a professional doesn’t do is an essential step you must take.
 That is what I have in mind:

-Check style guides relevant to the proofreading industry you’re interested in, such as AP Style or Chicago Manual Of Style.
+Check style guides relevant to the proofreading industry you’re interested in, such as AP Style or the Chicago Manual of Style.

-3) Consider Getting A Post-Secondary Education Or A Degree
+3) Consider Getting A Post-Secondary Education Or A Relevant Degree

-First and foremost, you can learn how to become a proofreader without spending time and money on obtaining a Bachelor’s Degree in English or journalism.
-Then, why am I suggesting getting an undergraduate degree or a similar further education?
+First and foremost, you can learn how to become a proofreader without spending time and money on obtaining a college degree in English or journalism.
+Why am I suggesting getting an undergraduate degree or a similar further education?

 Think about it from the POV of the employer:

-Why should I hire a proofreader without an English degree and a similar educational background over someone who has it?
+Why should I hire a proofreader without an English degree and a similar educational background over someone who has one?

 Again, getting a degree, certification, or accreditation is not mandatory – you can still become a successful proofreader with high earning potential without it.
 It’s something to consider, though!